tballison/tika-gui-v2/README.md

 a run of Tika via tika-eval.

 # Version Notes
+*
+* 1.0.0-BETA6 -- same warning as BETA5 -- only use this as a demo until commons-compress regressions have been fixed.

 * 1.0.0-BETA5 -- this has known regressions in commons-compress and should be used for demo purposes only.